 Alaska's GHG emissions baseline and GHG reduction goal can be used as "goalposts" for achieving Alaska's desired climate change mitigation objectives.
-For example, assume, as presented on page 3 of the Alaska Greenhouse Gas Inventory, 47 that Alaska's GHG emissions baseline is approximately 50 MMtCO2e.
+For example, assume, as presented on page 3 of the Alaska Greenhouse Gas Inventory,47 that Alaska's GHG emissions baseline is approximately 50 MMtCO2e.
 Also assume that Alaska's stated GHG reduction goal is reducing Alaska's baseline of GHG emissions by 30% by 2020.
 This would imply that Alaska would have to reduce its GHG emissions by 15 MMtCO2e over the next 10 years, equivalent to an annual reduction of 1.5 MMtCO2e.
 The alternative energy-related measures that have been developed in other sectors (Energy, Oil & Gas, etc.) include a combination of fuel switching, cogeneration, flare-reduction, energy efficiency, and energy conservation measures.
-All of these energy-related measures can be used to achieve Alaska's 1.5 MMtCO2e annual GHG reduction goal, and overall GHG reduction goal (i.e., reduce Alaska's GHG emissions by 20% below 1990 levels by 2020 and 80% below 1990 levels by 2050).
+All of these energy-related measures can be used to achieve Alaska's 1.5 MMtCO2e annual GHG reduction goal (i.e., reduce Alaska's GHG emissions by 20% below 1990 levels by 2020 and 80% below 1990 levels by 2050).

 Use Energy Plans to Achieve Alaska's GHG Reduction Goals: Alaska's Climate Change Mitigation Strategy objectives and desired GHG mitigation goals can be achieved by integrating these objectives with Alaska's Energy Plan.
 In addition to the alternative energy policies developed by AEA and the MAG, there are many newly developed alternative energy blueprints that Alaska can incorporate to achieve its GHG mitigation goals.
-California's Climate Change Proposed Scoping Plan provides numerous examples of state-led alternative energy initiatives.
-The U.S. Department of Energy (DOE) and EPA recently released their cooperative National Action Plan for Energy Efficiency, Vision for 2025: A Framework for Change.
-The U.S. House of Representatives' Select Committee on Energy Independence and Global Warming Final Staff Report for the 110 Congress also provides many energy-related measures to combat climate change.
-The Alaska CCHRC's report includes several examples of voluntary residential and commercial energy measures that can be used to achieve a portion of Alaska's desired GHG
+California's Climate Change Proposed Scoping Plan48 provides numerous examples of state-led alternative energy initiatives.
+The U.S. Department of Energy (DOE) and EPA recently released their cooperative National Action Plan for Energy Efficiency, Vision for 2025: A Framework for Change.49 The U.S. House of Representatives' Select Committee on Energy Independence and Global Warming Final Staff Report for the 110th Congress50 also provides many energy-related measures to combat climate change.
+The Alaska CCHRC's report includes several examples of voluntary residential and commercial energy measures that can be used to achieve a portion of Alaska's desired GHG mitigation goals.
+All of the energy-related measures can be used to accomplish the triple objective